-As described in their audit report on our annual financial statements for the year ended September 30, 2016 included elsewhere in this prospectus, our auditors have included an explanatory paragraph that states that we have incurred recurring losses and negative cash flows from operations since inception and have an accumulated deficit at September 30,

-2016 of \$147.4 million and \$4.6 million of indebtedness that is due on demand.
+As described in their audit report included elsewhere in this prospectus, our auditors have included an explanatory paragraph that states that we have incurred recurring losses and negative cash flows from operations since inception and have an accumulated deficit at September 30, 2016 of \$147.4\$ million and \$4.6\$ million of indebtedness that is due on demand.
 We will need to raise substantial additional capital to fund our planned future operations, commence Phase 3 clinical trials, receive approval for and commercialize ONS-3010 and ONS-1045 and continue to develop our other pipeline candidates.
 We plan to finance our future operations with a combination of proceeds from the issuance of equity securities, the issuance of additional debt, potential collaborations and revenues from potential future product sales, if any.
 There are no assurances that we will be successful in obtaining an adequate level of financing for the development and commercialization of ONS-3010, ONS-1045 or any other current or future biosimilar product candidates.
 If we are unable to secure adequate additional funding, our business, operating results, financial condition and cash flows may be materially and adversely affected.
 These matters raise substantial doubt about our ability to continue as a going concern.
 Our consolidated financial statements do not include any adjustments that might be necessary if we are unable to continue as a going concern.

-Our current cash resources of \$2.1 million as of December 31, 2016 and the proceeds from our January 2017 note and warrant issuances are expected to fund our operations through February 2017.
-To provide additional working capital, we continue to engage in active discussions with global and regional pharmaceutical companies for licensing and/or codevelopment rights to our late- and early-stage pipeline product candidates.
+Our current cash resources of \$2.4 million as of September 30, 2016 and the proceeds from our October, November and December 2016 note and warrant issuances are expected to fund our operations through February 2017.
+To provide additional working capital, we continue to engage in active discussions with global and regional pharmaceutical companies for licensing and/or co-development rights to our late- and early-stage pipeline product candidates.
 While we expect to finalize one or more of these transactions in early 2017, there is no guarantee that we will be able to do so.
 If we are not successful in raising additional capital or entering into one or more licensing and/or co-development rights agreements, we will be required to scale back our plans and place certain activities on hold.

 We do not have any products approved for sale and we have only generated revenue from our collaboration agreements.
 We have incurred operating losses and negative operating cash flows since inception and there is no assurance that we will ever achieve profitable operations, and if achieved, that profitable operations will be sustained.
-Our net losses were \$53.3 million and \$47.4 million for the years ended September 30, 2016 and 2015, respectively, and \$19.1 million for the three months ended December 31, 2016.
+Our net loss for the year ended September 30, 2016 was \$53.3 million.
+We also had a net loss of \$47.4 million for the year ended September 30, 2015.
 In addition, development activities, clinical and preclinical testing and commercialization of our product candidates will require significant additional financing.